-Green bean casserole is incredibly versatile with using canned, frozen, or fresh green beans (as seen here) and makes a great leftover to warm up the next day.
-Plus the casserole dish allows you to alter for smaller and larger crowds quite easily.
+Green bean casserole is versatile and can be made with canned, frozen, or fresh green beans (as seen in this green bean side dish recipe) and makes a great leftover to warm up the next day.
+Plus, the casserole dish allows you to alter it for smaller and larger crowds quite easily.

 This recipe contains no butter, flour, or milk.

-- fresh green beans – Green beans must be cooked PRIOR to starting this family favorite green casserole recipe.
-There are a ton of ways from boiling, pressure cooking, or steaming.
+- Fresh green beans– Green beans must be cooked before starting this family favorite green casserole recipe.
+There are many ways, from boiling, pressure cooking, or steaming.
 This recipe assumes you are starting with tender-crisp green beans.

-- french fried onions – If looking for the infamous crunchy topping, do not skip French Fried onions, the golden brown crunchy topping that this side dish is most well known for.
+- French’s fried onions– If looking for the infamous crunchy topping, do not skip French Fried onions, the golden brown crunchy topping that this side dish is most well known for.
 Breadcrumbs (like a panko bread crumbs mixture) or crunched-up Ruffles chips are often a delicious crunchy topping as well for this homemade version.